itom-project/itom/docs/userDoc/source/01_introduction/introduction.rst

 (like Scipy, Matplotlib...).
 For a list of installed packages including their specific licenses, see the **Package Manager** dialog in the menu **Scripts**.

+Up to itom 4.3.0, only Numpy < 2.0 is supported.
+Support for Numpy 2.0 or above will be added later on.

 Usage of 3rd party libraries in plugins and designer plugins (plots...)
 ------------------------------------------------------------------------
 Plugins and designer plugins (plots...) can make use of further 3rd party